 Can you explain why the monochromatic palette works so well in this setting?

 It's a very calming palette, it's a very natural palette.
 It works really well in this case with the backdrop of the black house.
-It's also beautiful when you look out at the garden from inside the house because there's this pop of gold everywhere you look.
+It's also beautiful when you look out at the garden from inside the house.
+There's this pop of gold everywhere you look.

-It also sits on a harbor and when you look up at the house from the harbor, you see a halo of gold around this dark house.
+It also sits on a harbor.
+When you look up at the house from the harbor, you see a halo of gold around this dark house.

 It's certainly not something I get to do often.
 Most clients want lots of color in their garden, especially after our long, rainy winters.

-When I have a client who allows me to work in such a limited palette in such large masses, boy those results are amazing!
+Having clients who allow me to work in such a limited palette in such large masses have amazing results!
 When you limit that palette, it is powerful.

 How did you manage to create an outdoor living space that is so serene, private, and elegant?

-This space was a collaboration with the architects of the home and used another natural staircase here that leads you under Persian Ironwood 'Vanessa' trees, through the grassy Sesleria meadow, and to a spa area with a hot tub, infrared sauna, and outdoor shower that's tucked in a private nook with an evergreen English Laurel hedge.
+This space was a collaboration with the architects of the home and used another natural staircase here.
+This leads you under Persian Ironwood 'Vanessa' trees, through the grassy Sesleria meadow, and to a spa area.
+With a hot tub, infrared sauna, and outdoor shower.
+These are tucked in a private nook with an evergreen English Laurel hedge.

 That fuzzy, funky conifer against the wall is a fantastic single specimen in this massed, monochromatic garden.

-The homeowner client had that Pinus strobiformis 'Coronado' in a pot there and eventually planted it because we knew it could be sculpted against that wall.
+The homeowner client had that Pinus strobiformis 'Coronado' in a pot there and eventually planted it.
+This was because we knew it could be sculpted against that wall.
 There's a light shining on it at night and it looks really nice against the wall.

 The Black Mondo Grass is another striking surprise in the monochromatic palette.
 What's behind that plant choice?

-I love black mondo grass but initially, I didn't include it in the design because the client felt it was sort of predictable with the black house.
-It was a later addition because the client needed a plant that could withstand foot traffic from the dogs in this side yard of the garden.
+I love black mondo grass but initially, I didn't include it in the design.
+This was because the client felt it was sort of predictable with the black house.
+It was a later addition.
+The client needed a plant that could withstand foot traffic from the dogs in this side yard of the garden.
 Mondo grass ended up replacing some more fragile plants.

 Black mondo grass and Japanese forest grass are the throw pillows of the garden.
 I love them and use them in almost all of my gardens.
 They are very reliable performers in our climate.